 Projecting your feelings onto others is called displacement and it happens more often than we realize.
 It’s a built-in defense mechanism that happens when we feel ourselves losing a sense of control.

 “Funneling our frustrations onto our loved ones doesn’t actually solve the thing we were upset about in the first place.
-Rather, it only just creates more drama to deal with on top of what was already going on,” says Kramer.
+Rather, it only just creates more drama to deal with on top of what was already going on,” says Damoose.

 When anger, fear or frustration strike, have a conversation with your loved ones about how you are feeling.
 Remember, your family is there to love and support you, especially during this hard time.